zendframework/zf2-documentation/docs/languages/en/modules/zend.tag.cloud.rst

 HTML Cloud decorator
 ^^^^^^^^^^^^^^^^^^^^

-The *HTML* cloud decorator will surround the *HTML* tags with an ul-element by default and add no separation.
+By default the *HTML* cloud decorator will surround the *HTML* tags with a ``<ul>`` element and add no separation.
 Like in the tag decorator, you can define multiple surrounding *HTML* tags and additionally define a separator.
 The available options are:

 - ``separator``: defines the separator which is placed between all tags.

 - ``htmlTags``: an array of *HTML* tags surrounding all tags.
-Each element can either be a string, which is used as element type then, or an array containing an attribute list for the element, defined as key/value pair.
+Each element can either be a string, which is used as element type, or an array containing an attribute list for the element, defined as key/value pair.
 In this case, the array key is used as element type.